aherdipak/SpringMVC/ExceptionHandling.md

 ```

-Imp point to notice No ware in this code I am handling NullPointerException.
+Important point to notice No here in this code I am not handling NullPointerException.

 Now I would request for admission form.
 What's gonna happen, what I would get as a response?